tungbq/devops-toolkit/README.md

   - Repository: `vX.Y.Z`, for example: `v1.2.3`
   - DockerHub: `X.Y.Z`, for example: `1.2.3`.
 (Usage: `docker pull tungbq/devops-toolkit:1.2.3`)
 - Tagging description:
-  - Specific tag (e.g., v0.1.0, v0.2.3): Contains the latest tooling version and repository features at the time this repository is tagged.
+  - Specific tag (e.g., `0.1.0`, `0.2.3`): Contains the latest tooling version and repository features at the time this repository is tagged.
-  - In addition to that, we offer the latest tag on DockerHub (latest): Contains the latest tooling version and repository features inside the toolkit, which will be built and updated on a weekly basis.
+  - In addition to that, we offer the latest tag on DockerHub (`latest`): Contains the latest tooling version and repository features inside the toolkit, which will be built and updated on a weekly basis.

 _NOTE_: In the following section, we use the latest tag in the documentation, but you can specify your desired tag based on your needs.